athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

     We can see that the best result was an RMSE of about 95.69 sales with the following
     configuration:

-ˆ Strategy: Persist
+- Strategy: Persist

-ˆ n: 2
+- n: 2

 This is surprising as the trend structure of the data would suggest that persisting the previous